data-8/connector-instructors/README.md

 Fill in the notebook with your content.

-**Example notebooks:** For examples of notebooks, you can see the [table demos][demos] or click any of the Interact buttons in [the textbook][textbook].
-The main class uses notebooks for lectures, labs, and projects.
+**Example notebooks:** For examples of notebooks, you can see the [table demos][demos] or find all raw notebooks for the textbook [here](https://github.com/data-8/textbook/tree/gh-pages/notebooks).The main class uses notebooks for lectures, labs, and projects.
+In addition,

 **Adding datasets:** If you have datasets/other needed files to distribute or use in a notebook, you can upload them using the button as labeled below: